amagioss/video-engineering/website/docs/basics/color_space.md

 # YUV space

+Components of YUV

+- **Y (Luminance or Luma)**
+        Represents brightness or grayscale information.

+        Derived from a weighted sum of the RGB components, with more emphasis on green, reflecting the human eye’s sensitivity to it.

+- **U (Chrominance – Blue Projection)**
+        Represents the difference between the blue component and the luma (B − Y).

+- **V (Chrominance – Red Projection)**
+        Represents the difference between the red component and the luma (R − Y).

+The video encoders and decoders use YUV space frame representation to compress the video.

 Equations for RGB to YUV space transformation
 Y' range: [16, 235]

 Cb and Cr range: [16, 240]